biologist79/ESPuino/README.md

   adding new music, it's possible to transfer music to the SD card using FTP.
 Another possibility is to do via web GUI (webtransfer).
 - Default user and password are set to `esp32` / `esp32` but can be changed via GUI.
-- Make sure to set the max. number of parallel connections to **1** in your FTP client and the charset to CP437.
-CP437 is important if you want to use German umlauts ('ö', 'ä', 'ü', 'ß').
 - Secured FTP is not available.
 So make sure to disable SSL/TLS.
 - Software: my recommendation is [Filezilla](https://filezilla-project.org/) as it's free and available for multiple platforms.
-- Don't expect a super fast data transfer; it's around 185 kB/s (SPI-mode) and 310-360 kB/s
-  (MMC-mode).
 - Please note: if music is played in parallel, this rate decreases dramatically!
 So better stop playback when doing file transfers.